 Step 4: Verify and Complete Your Deposit

 You’ll be redirected to PayPal where you’ll need to sign in and verify the deposit.
 Once that’s done, your funds will added to your broker account.
-You’re now ready to buy stock with PayPal on eToro.
+You’re now ready to buy Apple stocks with PayPal on eToro.

 Setting Up a PayPal Account